 - Coarse salt

-- Freshly ground rainbow pepper
+- Freshly ground pepper from rainbow peppercorns

 In a medium bowl, whisk together the olive oil and balsamic until emulsified.
 Add the oranges and toss to coat.
 Allow mixture to sit for a few minutes.